NEW PROJECT: Institutional legacies of violent conflict

 BookDomestic Resource Mobilization and Financial Development

-This significant and timely volume offers crucial insights into the constantly evolving debate within the international development community regarding the mobilization of domestic resources and the crucial role that financial development can and sho...Banks and banking Capital market Financial institutions
+This significant and timely volume offers crucial insights into the constantly evolving debate within the international development community regarding the mobilization of domestic resources and the crucial role that financial development can and sho...Banking Capital market Financial institutions

 Book ChapterFinancial Sector Development in Zambia: Implications for Domestic Resource Mobilization